 Tip: If you prefer to have more space to shower, check out if you can use the showers in the spa, fitness or retreat areas as these are usually roomier.

 Tip: Balcony cabins on Norwegian Jewel, Dawn and Spirit class ships have very small separate toilet cubicles where your knees are almost up against the wall, the showers are spacious enough though.
-Indoor cabin bathrooms on these ships are better designed and have more room around the toilet
+Indoor cabin bathrooms on these ships are better designed and have more room around the toilet.

 Tip: For bigger bathrooms, splash out on a mini-suite or suite.
 For example, mini-suites on Norwegian Escape, Getaway, Breakaway and Bliss have large walk-in showers and a spacious area for toilets.
+We booked one on the Norwegian Bliss Inaugural Transatlantic and it was amazing!

 3. Balcony Furniture